Aaron1988/esx-chameleonpaint/README.md

 - Ability to choose if you want the paint to save into garage, See Config
 - **Please Note:** SQL file was only created for ESX with weight system, others using limit must modify it but it will work if done correctly

+## UPDATES
+- Updated to work on 2802 gamebuild.
+- Corrected GetSharedObject deprecated.

+## TO-DO
+- Actually it has only the first 16 released colors.
+It has to be updated to the actual 65.
+- I would like to convert it to esx-progressbar, but when I try it stucks after the first progressbar and doesn't stop animation of shaking.

 ## Credit
 - [MrZedo](https://github.com/MrZedo/Cameleon-Color) Used information and assets found in this repo to implement the primary effect.
 - [JoeSzymkowiczFiveM](https://github.com/JoeSzymkowiczFiveM/qb-chameleonpaint) Original Code Source, converted QB to ESX + added some feature